 BedTimes spoke with a cross section of domestic suppliers and manufacturers around the United States to find out how they are faring in these unprecedented times.

+At the start of the pandemic, product demand saw a steep drop.
 Traditional brick-and-mortar sales took the largest hit, with entire swathes of the country shutdown for weeks at a time.

 One major manufacturer described the rapid sales uptick in brick-and-mortar channels as “a crisis of epic proportions, but we’ve never been closer to our customers and our suppliers because of it.
 The hope is it will make us stronger on the other side.”

 But, make no mistake, at the current time some of these relationships have their challenges.

 Geography plays a large role in whose customers are happy and whose aren’t.
 Disease spread and factory shutdowns vary from locale to locale.
 One smaller manufacturer said he is careful not to source supplies from companies operating in COVID-19 hot spots.

 But, despite careful sourcing, no one is immune to the global shortage of much-needed nonwoven components and the extended lead times from ticking suppliers.

 A key issue is labor.
 Hiring back a full second shift is a struggle in the face of absenteeism, fear, disease outbreaks and the fact that some workers have found jobs elsewhere or are earning more on unemployment due to federal subsidies.
 Hiring difficulties vary by region and the size of the labor pool.
 For those companies that regularly run a third shift, the problem is even more severe.